De Férias com o Ex

 It features ten single men and women enjoying a summer holiday in paradise whilst looking for love.
 However, they were joined by their exes to shake things up.
 Each ex was there either for painful revenge or to rekindle their love.
 The show is narrated by Allan Arnold.

+Production

+On two occasions the series was renamed "De Férias com o Ex: Celebs" since it had former participants from other programs as well as from previous seasons.

+In January 2022, another version of the program began airing in agreement with Paramount+ and MTV Latin America, titled De Férias com o Ex Caribe.

+A new adaptation titled "De Férias com o Ex Diretoria" premiered on June 6, 2024.